MD (Hons), FRANZCP

 Interpersonal therapy (IPT)

 Helps patients find ways to deal with people and situations they find difficult.
-Used for depression and mood disorders, eating disorders, perinatal depression, addiction, dysthymia.
+Used for depression and mood disorders, eating disorders, perinatal depression, addiction, and dysthymia.

 Mentalization-Based Therapy (MBT)